Fer-Jg/TownyAdvanced-Spanish/Frequently-Asked-Questions.md

 ----

-Q: Which economy plugins do you recommend Towny?
+Q: Which economy plugins do you recommend using with Towny?

 A: You have lots of options